EBZebra/docs/edge/source/guide/configreference.md

 	<JavascriptEnabled value="0"/>

 ###TextSelectionEnabled
 Enables or Disables selection of text when dragging the stylus on the screen.
+When enabled it is recommended to use the scroll bar in order to scroll the page.

 **Possible Values**